 A reverse-chronological resume is best if you’ve worked at big companies, and you want to leverage your experience there.

 We went really in-depth on the topic of the reverse-chronological order resume and how you can use it to your advantage.
 You can read the full article right here.

-The Functional resume outline.
+The functional skills-based resume outline.

-The Hybrid resume outline.
+The hybrid resume outline.".